Cinco de Mayo: Significance

 The Battle of Puebla was significant, both nationally and internationally, for several reasons.
 First, "This battle was significant in that the 4,000 Mexican soldiers were greatly outnumbered by the well-equipped French army of 8,000 that had not been defeated for almost 50 years."
 (Note: It has been pointed out that, contrary to reports on PBS and in Philadelphia's The Bulletin, the French were in fact considered to have been defeated by the Russians at the Siege of Petropavlovsk in 1854.)
-Second, since the overall failed French intervention, some have argued that no country in the Americas has subsequently been invaded by any other military force from Europe.
-(Note: The statement in The Bulletin is, "This was the last time any army from another continent invaded the Americas."
-Note it says "invaded", and not "attacked".
-Thus, since Cinco de Mayo no army from another continent has invaded the Americas.
-The Falklands War, for example, was fought in the Americas but the Islands were invaded by a military from the Americas (the Argentine military).
-They were subsequently defended (not invaded) by the UK.
-Another example, Pearl Harbor, experienced an attack, not an invasion by the Japanese.
-The only possible exception to the Cinco de Mayo claim above might be the brief occupation/invasion of two of the Alaskan Aleutian Islands by the Japanese military during WWII.
-This event, however, was so insignificant as to be virtually negligible: the islands invaded had a total population of 12 Americans and some 45 natives, the invasion was short-lived, and the battle fought there had no notoriety other than the psychological effect on the Americans that the Japanese had invaded American territory again (Alaska was not yet a full-fledged state).
-In short, the military importance of these small pieces of land was nowhere comparable to the superior military significance of the Battle of Puebla.)
+Second, since the overall failed French intervention, The Bulletin has argued that no country in the Americas has subsequently been invaded by any other military force from another continent.
 Historian Justo Sierra has suggested in his Political Evolution of the Mexican People that, had Mexico not defeated the French in Puebla on May 5, 1862, France would have gone to the aid of the Confederate States of America in the American Civil War and the United States' destiny could have been different.